Pfc. Paul Alexander Paden

 Pfc.
 Paul A. Paden was the son of Samuel A. & Eva L. Paden.
 He was born in August 12, 1917, in Kansas and grew up in Center, Kansas.
 At some point, Paul moved to 814 Lincoln Street, Saint Joseph, Missouri, and lived with his brother and sister-in-law.
 He worked as truck driver for a delivery service and joined the Missouri National Guard.

 On February 10, 1941, Paul was inducted into the U. S. Army at Saint Joseph, Missouri.
 He was sent to Ft.
 Lewis, Washington, where he joined the 194th Tank Battalion.
+He was reassigned to HQ Company.

 In September 1941, the 194th was sent to San Francisco, there they were inoculated and boarded onto a transport for the Philippine Islands.
 Arriving in the Philippines, the soldiers were sent to Ft.
 Stostenburg.
 They would spend the next several months training.